 Glaucoma is an eye condition that damages the optic nerve by causing high pressure inside the eye.
-The disease usually affects people over 60, but in some cases, small children and babies can have this condition, even from birth.
-If not promptly treated, glaucoma can lead to vision loss.
+The disease typically affects people over 60, but as mentioned above, in rare cases, young children and babies can have this condition due to incorrect development of the eye’s drainage system before birth.

-For adults the onset of glaucoma is usually gradual and may not show any symptoms at first.
-Damage and vision loss caused by glaucoma can’t be reversed, but progression of the disease can be slowed by various treatments.
+In adults, the onset of glaucoma is usually gradual and may not show symptoms in its early stages.
+Damage and vision loss caused by glaucoma can’t be reversed, but the progression of the disease can be slowed through various treatments.

-- Congenital glaucoma, affecting babies and children under the age of three
+- Congenital glaucoma: affects babies and children under the age of three

-- Juvenile glaucoma, also called early-onset glaucoma, which affects children and young adults over the age of three
+- Juvenile glaucoma (or early-onset glaucoma): affects children and young adults over the age of 3

-Glaucoma in children can be caused by prenatal defects in the eye’s internal drainage system.
-If the eye can’t drain fluid it builds up, eye pressure increases and the optic nerve becomes damaged.
+Childhood glaucoma can be caused by prenatal defects in the eye’s internal drainage system.
+If the eye can’t drain fluid, it builds up, eye pressure increases and the optic nerve becomes damaged.